ZupIT/beagle-c4model/en/src/beagle-c4-model.md

 Documenting a project's architecture takes time, knowledge of tools, and layout techniques.
 The biggest challenge is to avoid two scenarios:

-* **Scenario 1:** Complex documentation can be confusing and obsolete and it loses the main purpose and it is a waste of time to produce something it won't be used.
+* **Scenario 1:** Complex documentation can be confusing and quickly become obsolete losing its main purpose which is avoiding the waste of time to produce something that won't be used.

 * **Scenario 2:** Documents with flaws and not enough information.